 2. Report – Reports as such do not store data.
 The visualizations in them are associated with datasets which determine what portion of information may be uploaded into them.
 If the dataset is in a different workspace than the report, the user should be granted permissions to that dataset as well, otherwise they will only see the report in the workspace, but will not be able to use it.

 This situation is presented in the chart below.
 The user with permissions to the sales workspace will see two reports, but will only be able to use report no. 2.
 To ensure that the user can access report no. 1, they should be granted permissions to the dataset located in the administration workspace.

 3. Dataset – the workspace may contain information that should not be fully available to individual users.
 Power Bi allows you to restrict data access by setting row-level security and assigning roles to users.
 This is a customisable process, with the designer deciding about the number and scope of those roles.

 The chart below shows how row-level security works.
 Both user no. 1 (sales manager) and user no. 2 (sales region south leader) have access to the sales workspace.
 The manager can see information for all sales areas.
 By applying row-level security, in the report the leader will only see data for their region, even though they use the same report as the manager.

 Row-level security – an example of role usage

-Sample customer profiles from around the country will be used to demonstrate how security mechanisms work.
-Currently, the report displays the data of all customers.
-Let’s assume that this level of detail is reserved for management, who should have access to the full range of information, while for region guardians, statistics related only to their own area of activity may be more useful.
-We may also want to protect information about customers from other provinces.
+We will use sample country-wide sales data to demonstrate how the security mechanism works.
+Currently, the report displays results for all sales regions.
+Let’s assume that this level of detail is reserved for management, who should have access to full information.
+In turn, region leaders may want to see statistics related only to their own respective areas of responsibility.

 We should keep in mind that users assigned to row-level security roles do not have permission to manage the configuration or edit content within the entire workspace – then the restrictions for the selected data set will be overridden and they will be able to change the security settings themselves, downloading the file in full.